What Is A Wedding Broom?

 How are wedding brooms different from regular brooms?

-During the ancient period where Asante of Ashanti Confederacy ruled Ghana, the tradition has a deeper context and more personal for both couples.
-The brooms used in the ceremonies were made of wooden handle and natural bristles; and were also the same brooms women used in cleaning the roads and their homes.
+The brooms used in early ceremonies were made of wooden handle and natural bristles; and were also the same brooms women used in cleaning the roads and their homes.

 Today, the tradition has become somehow different because many households are no longer using brooms in cleaning their homes.
 Inventions such as vacuum cleaners and mops have replaced the traditional brooms.
 Somehow, the “jumping over a broom” has become a part of the family’s history and culture.
 However, the desire of couples to have a blessed marriage remains the same.